nevermined-io/song-generation-agent-a2a/README.md

 The **Song Generator Agent** is designed to:

-1.  **Receive** prompts or “ideas” for songs (e.g., “A futuristic R&B track about neon cities”).
+1.  **Receive** prompts or ideas for songs (e.g., "A futuristic ballad about neon cities").
-2.  **Optionally** generate missing metadata (e.g., lyrics, title, tags) using **LangChain** and **OpenAI**.
+2.  **Generate** missing metadata (lyrics, title, tags) using **LangChain** and **OpenAI**.
-3.  **Invoke** the **Suno** API to synthesize an audio track (MP3) based on the prompt + metadata.
+3.  **Invoke** the **Suno** API to synthesize the audio track (MP3) based on the prompt and metadata.
-4.  **Output** the final track’s URL, title, duration, and lyrics.
+4.  **Output** the final track's URL, title, duration, and lyrics.
-5.  **Integrate** seamlessly with **Nevermined Payments**, listening for “step-updated” events and updating steps as they progress or fail.

-This agent is well-suited for multi-step AI workflows where you want to automate music production.
+This agent implements the **A2A** (Agent-to-Agent) protocol, enabling standard orchestration and communication between Nevermined agents and third parties.

 * * *

 **Related Projects**
 --------------------

-This **Song Generator Agent** is part of a larger ecosystem of AI-driven media creation.
-For a complete view of how multiple agents work together, see:
+This **Song Generator Agent** is part of an AI-powered multimedia creation ecosystem.
+To see how it interacts with other agents:

 1. [Music Video Orchestrator Agent](https://github.com/nevermined-io/music-video-orchestrator)

-    *   Coordinates end-to-end workflows: collects user prompts, splits them into tasks, pays agents in multiple tokens, merges final output.
+    * Orchestrates end-to-end workflows: collects prompts, splits tasks, pays agents, merges results.
 2. [Script Generator Agent](https://github.com/nevermined-io/movie-script-generator-agent)

-*   Generates cinematic scripts, extracts scene info, identifies settings and characters, producing prompts for video generation.
+    * Generates cinematic scripts, extracts scenes and characters, produces prompts for video.
 3. [Image / Video Generator Agent](https://github.com/nevermined-io/video-generator-agent)

-    *   Produces Images / Video using 3rd party wrapper APIs (Fal.ai and TTapi, wrapping Flux and Kling.ai)
+    * Produces images/video using third-party APIs (Fal.ai, TTapi, Flux, Kling.ai).

-**Workflow Example**:
+**Workflow example:**

 ```
 [ User Prompt ] --> [Music Orchestrator] --> [Song Generation] --> [Script Generation] --> [Image/Video Generation] --> [Final Compilation]